 - Overall GPA: A GPA of at least 2.00 (C) is required in all credits, and in credits earned at Andrews University that are used to meet degree requirements.
 (Individual schools or departments may have higher minimum GPA requirements.) - Major GPA: A GPA of at least 2.25 is required in all transfer credits, and in all credits earned at Andrews University that are counted for a major.
 (Individual schools or departments may have higher minimum GPA requirements.) - Minor GPA: A GPA of at least 2.00 is required in all transfer credits, and in all credits earned at Andrews University that are counted for a minor.
-(Individual schools or departments may have higher minimum GPA requirements.) - No course with a grade below C- may count toward a major or minor one major or minor if at least 75% of the credits are not also counted for another major or minor.
-A course may not be used to fulfill the requirements of more than one major or minor used for teacher certification.
+(Individual schools or departments may have higher minimum GPA requirements.) - No course with a grade below C- may count toward a major or minor.